sisoe24/Nuke-Tools/README.md

   Clear previous console output before next code execution.

+- `nukeTools.other.showToolbarButton`: `boolean`

+  Show the execute code button in the editor toolbar.

 - `nukeTools.network.enableManualConnection`: `boolean`

   If enabled, `nukeTools.network.port` and `nukeTools.network.host` will take over the default settings.
 Needed when connecting to another computer.